Sell smarter, not harder

 How successful Etsy sellers enhance their stores

-Top-performing Etsy shops do 3 things to keep their shop fresh and sales running:
+Top-performing Etsy shops do three things to keep their stores fresh and sales running:

 • Build out your catalog: More listings mean more chances to get discovered.
 Organize products into clear categories and use high-quality images that show exactly what buyers will get.